Kalapi Award

 The Kalapi Award (Gujarati:કલાપી ઍવોર્ડ) is an annual award given to Gujarati ghazal poets.
 It was founded by the INT Aditya Birla Centre for Performing Arts and Research.
-The award is named after Gujarati poet Kalapi.
+The award is named after Gujarati poet Kalapi, circa 1900 Thakor (prince) Sursinhji Takhtasinhji Gohil of Lathi state in Gujarat..
 The amount of ₹ 25000 is awarded to recognize and promote Gujarati ghazal poets.

 Recipients

 The Kalapi Award has been granted annually since 1997 to the following people: